Docs

 • Two or more widgets pointing at the same property

-• Distinct styling, language, and form fields per widget
+• Different styling, language, and form questions on each one

 Why have more than one widget?

-• Multilingual sites.
+• A multilingual site.
 One widget in English, another in Czech, a third in German.
-Embed each on the matching language page of your site.
+Put each on the matching language page of your site.

 • Different layouts on different pages.
-A vertical service widget for a homepage sidebar, a full-width version on a dedicated booking page.
+A narrow service widget in a homepage sidebar, a full-width version on a dedicated booking page.

-• Showing prices selectively.
-Hide prices on a wholesale partner's site (they quote their own); show prices on yours.
+• Showing prices to some visitors but not others.
+Hide prices on a wholesale partner's site (they quote their own), show them on yours.

-• A/B testing.
-Two near-identical widgets with different colors or month counts, embedded on different pages, to see which converts better.
+• Trying two designs against each other.
+Two near-identical widgets with different colours or month counts, on different pages, to see which gets more bookings.

 Step 1: Open Widgets

-Sidebar → click your property under Places (or Services) → Widgets.
-You'll see your existing widgets in a list with their name, language, theme, and host property.
+In the sidebar, click your property under Places (or Services), then open Widgets.
+You'll see your existing widgets listed with their name, language, theme, and property.

 Step 2: Click "+ New widget"

-The button is top-right on the Widgets index.
-The new widget form opens with the property pre-selected.
+The button is at the top-right of the Widgets list.
+The new-widget form opens with the property already selected.

 Fill in:

-• Widget name — admin-only label.
-Guests don't see this.
-Pick something you'll recognize: "Sunny Cottage — EN", "Sunny Cottage — Homepage tile", "Sunny Cottage — Partner with hidden prices".
+• Widget name — a label just for you.
+Guests never see it.
+Pick something you'll recognise: "Sunny Cottage — EN", "Sunny Cottage — Homepage tile", "Sunny Cottage — Partner, prices hidden".

-• Widget language — what guests will see in the booking dialog and calendar.
+• Widget language — what guests see in the booking dialog and calendar.

 Click Save widget.
-The detail page opens — now you can configure the look & feel, custom form fields, and grab the embed code.
+The detail page opens — now you can set the look and feel, add custom form fields, and copy the embed code.

 CurrencyWidget language